 OUR FEE CHARGES

-We set out below pricing information in relation to the work we do helping people buy, sell and mortgage houses, administer the estates of people who have died, deal with employment disputes and recover debts.
+We set out below pricing information in relation to the work we do helping people buy, sell and mortgage houses, administer the estates of people who have died and recover debts.

 All of the fees noted below are exclusive of valued added tax (“VAT”), which will be added at the prevailing rate.